 - The audit of a complete set of financial statements of a private company in terms of the Companies Act of South Africa, prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board. - The company is not a PIE, as defined in the IRBA Code.
-The auditor's report therefore excludes the additional disclosures required by the IRBA Rules on: - o Enhanced Auditor Reporting; and - o Audit Tenure. - The audit is not a group audit (i.e. ISA 600 (Revised) does not apply). - Individually immaterial departures from the IFRS Accounting Standards as issued by the International Accounting Standards Board, but material in aggregate (effects).
+The auditor's report therefore excludes: - The additional disclosures required by the IRBA Rules on: - Enhanced Auditor Reporting; and - Audit Tenure. - The statement indicating that the independence requirements that are specific to audits of financial statements of PIEs were applied. - The audit is not a group audit (i.e. ISA 600 (Revised) does not apply). - Individually immaterial departures from the IFRS Accounting Standards as issued by the International Accounting Standards Board, but material in aggregate (effects).
 Furthermore, the auditor was unable to obtain sufficient appropriate audit evidence to substantiate certain disclosures (possible effects).
 The auditor has concluded that this matter is material but not pervasive to the financial statements and a modified (i.e. "qualified") opinion is appropriate, based on the audit evidence obtained. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the company's ability to continue as a going concern. - Key audit matters are not required to be reported (as the company is neither listed nor a PIE). - The Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary.
 The auditor has determined that the other information includes the Directors' Report, prepared in terms of the Companies Act of South Africa.
 The auditor has obtained all of the other information prior to the date of the auditor's reports and has not identified a material inconsistency between the other information and the financial statements, or between the other information and the auditor's knowledge obtained in the audit or a material misstatement of the other information.